Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Higgs boson

-in which $\gamma ^{\mu}$ matrix is not there \cite{massive}.
-This integral does not represent a loop of the virtual process extending to infinite momentum.
-The integral over $p$ in Eq.(\ref{eq:461}) is taken from zero to this $\xi_c$.
+in which $\gamma ^{\mu}$ matrix is not there.
+This integral is not a loop of the relativistic process extending to infinite momentum, but an integral over $p$ from zero to this $\xi_c$.
 According to the ordinary rule, we use a new variable $l=p+xq$.
 The upper end in the integral over $l$ is $\sqrt{p^2+2xp\cdot q +x^2q^2}$, which depends on the relative direction of $p$ to $q$.
 Since the sign of $p\cdot q$ oscillates between positive and negative, we use a mean value $\sqrt{p^2+x^2q^2}$ for simplicity.
 Hence, using an Euclidian 4-momentum $l_E$ as $l^2= -l_E^2$, we obtain